jjmchew/jjmchew.github.io/LS180/postgresql.md

 ## theory:
+  - SQL (Structured Query Language) : is a 'special purpose language' - has a specific purpose for interacting with relational databases [^15]
+    - a declarative language : only details *what* to do, not *how* - 'under-the-hood' SQL may execute things differently depending on the dataset
+  - RDBMS (Relational Database Management System) : a software application that lets you issue commands and interact with a relational database (uses syntax that conforms to a set of conventions or standards) [^14]
+  - Relational Database : a database organized according to the relational model of data - defines a set of relations (or tables) and describes relationships between them [^14]
   - data vs schema: [^1]
     - data is 'contents' of the database
     - schema is 'structure' of the database